CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/03_09_countprimes_en-US/countprimes.md

 ---
 # CountPrimes

-Write a function `countPrimes(n: int) -> int`, which takes an integer `n` and returns how many prime numbers exist in the area `[2 - n]`.
-Assuming that the function is only called with values >=2.
+Write a function `countPrimes(n: int) -> int`, which takes an integer `n` and returns how many prime numbers exist in the area `[2, n]`.
+Assume that the function is only called with values >=2.

 Save this function in a file named `countprimes.py`.

-> Information on prime numbers can be found here: https://en.wikipedia.org/wiki/prim numbers
+> Information on prime numbers can be found here: https://en.wikipedia.org/wiki/Prime_number

 > You can reuse functions from previous tasks, such as the `isPrime` function:\
 > Make sure that the file is in the same folder as the previous task and use `import isprime`.